Execution modes

 ModeWorkerSandboxIdentityCLI agent(s)Artifact destBest for

-3b — Full + JIT callback✓ + callbackLike 3, but CLI agent can request credentials it doesn't have at runtime
+CLI-agent + JIT credentialsyesyesyes + callbackyesyesLike CLI-agent, but the agent can request credentials it doesn't have at runtime

-The mode is selected per workflow step, not once for the whole workflow.
-A workflow that "reads a brief, builds a site, summarises what it did" will typically be Mode 0 → Mode 3 → Mode 0.
+Each @workflow.step(...) decorator picks its own mode.
+A workflow that "reads a brief, builds a site, summarises what it did" is typically in-process → CLI-agent → in-process.

 The simplest mode.
 The worker process executes the step directly; no isolation, no sandbox, no identity injection.